The Millenium Project

 My local non-commercial television station, run by the Australian Broadcasting Corporation, has a weekly show named "The New Inventors".
 (The word "new" is in there because there was a similar program called "The Inventors" several years ago.)
 The premise of the show is to provide a forum for inventors to display their creations, and the public perception is that it is a way for amateur inventors to publicise their work.
 Another public perception is that the ABC is somewhat more reliable than the commercial networks when it comes to fact checking, particularly when anything scientific is involved.
 Both these perceptions were damaged a couple of weeks ago when the show featured a blatant piece of pseudoscience which has been on the market for about three years.
 The AntiBio System is supposed to purify water, and has been sold to several operators of public swimming pools where it is supposed to kill micro-organisms, reduce the need for chlorine, and make sand filters more efficient.

 A powerful source of energyIt doesn't take long looking at the AntiBio web site to see that this is pure crackpottery.
-The thing is supposed to use sound waves to disrupt the breeding cycles of bacteria and viruses (ignoring the fact that a virus has no independent means of reproduction outside a host cell), tear electrons off calcium molecules (sic), and keep the water sparkling clean, and to do this for an Olympic sized pool by apparently using the power of just one of those little nine-volt batteries that last for about six months in the smoke detector in my office.
-It demonstrates the sorry state of science education and knowledge that nobody associated with the program even suspected that this device might be a fraud.
+The thing is supposed to use sound waves to disrupt the breeding cycles of bacteria and viruses (ignoring the fact that a virus has no independent means of reproduction outside a host cell), tear electrons off calcium molecules (sic), and keep the water sparkling clean, and to do this for an Olympic sized pool by apparently using the power of just one of those little nine-volt batteries that last for about six months in the smoke detector in my kitchen.
+It demonstrates the sorry state of science education and knowledge that nobody associated with the program even suspected that this device might not work.
 Here is the message I sent to the producers of the show.
 (To their credit, my message was published on the show's web site.)

 When I first heard about this thing I thought that it was something to treat a domestic water supply, like a Britta filter.
 While I suppose it is possible to kill germs with sound (we have a brown dog who has to be kept away from some of my daughter's CDs in case the noise kills him), an AntiBio device on your kitchen tap would just be a financial scam.